-IF YOU WANT TO DO SOMETHING VERY WELL DO NOT EVEN THINK OF TRYING TO DO IT WITH WIKI BECAUSE WIKI APPARENTLY WAS NOT MEANT FOR DOING ANYTHING PLEASANT OR PLEASANTLY.
-WIKI IS THE CYBERIA GULAG WILLY'S JEEP: DESIGNED FOR RELIABLE TRANSPORTATION ON MELTING MENTAL PERMAFROST.
+IF YOU WANT TO DO SOMETHING VERY WELL DO NOT EVEN THINK OF TRYING TO DO IT WITH MEDIAWIKI BECAUSE MEDIAWIKI APPARENTLY WAS NOT MEANT FOR DOING ANYTHING PLEASANT OR PLEASANTLY.
+MEDIAWIKI IS THE CYBERIA GULAG WILLY'S JEEP: DESIGNED FOR RELIABLE TRANSPORTATION ON MELTING MENTAL PERMAFROST.
 Disgusting!

 "Dead skunk in the middle of the road, stinkin' to High Heaven."
 (Loudon Wainwright III)